corn chips

 A hearty, savory casserole with a seasoned ground beef and bean filling, topped with crunchy Fritos corn chips and melted cheddar cheese.
 This one-dish wonder is pure comfort food, perfect for a weeknight family dinner.

-Corn chips are made by extruding cornmeal dough into specific shapes and frying them, resulting in a thicker, saltier snack.
-Tortilla chips are made from corn tortillas that have been cut into wedges and then fried or baked, giving them a lighter, crispier texture.
+Corn chips are usually made by extruding cornmeal dough into shapes and frying them, while tortilla chips are made from nixtamalized corn tortillas that are cut and fried.

 Explore more ingredients in the vegetable category with complete nutrition information.